m-aparna/Green-Buddy/README.md

 We plan to introduce the following enhancements in future updates:

-   - Automatic Notifications: Implement reminders for tasks like watering, pruning, and fertilizing based on the specific needs of each plant.
+   - Automatic Notifications: Implement reminders for tasks like watering, pruning, and fertilizing based on the specific needs of each plant (can be set by user).

-   - Plant Growth Tracker: Allow users to track the growth of their plants over time and keep track of plant growth(height etc.).
+   - Plant Growth Tracker: Allow users to track the growth of their plants over time.
+Feature to show growth statistics.

    - Badges and Achievements: Introduce a reward system where users can earn badges and achievements for milestones in their gardening journey, such as successful plant care or planting a tree a day.